KrisDeCooman/hydroblox/docs/02-hydroblox-solution.md

-In the above example the predicted water usage for X amount of time for consumer C at time T will be 4000 HBT.
-If Consumer C would have more then 4000 HBT then these will be sent to the pool.
-In exhange she/he will reveice back a certain amount native tokens determined by the automated market maker as decribed above.
+In the above example the predicted water usage for X amount of time for consumer C at time T is 4000 HBT.
+If Consumer C would have more then 4000 HBT then these "oversupply" tokens will be sent to the pool.
+In exhange she/he will reveice back a certain amount native of tokens determined by the automated market maker as decribed above.